Ihsan-N/Discord-Bot-Starter/README.md

   }
 });

-client.login("your bot token");//your discord bot token from Developer Portal
+client.login(token)//your discord bot token from Developer Portal

-//end of the code
 ```
 To Start the Bot Use `node index.js` in the terminal.